-Once the layers have been cropped, they can be merged using the Merge raster layers algorithm in advance before calling the algorithm.
+A cellsize is needed for the merged layer.
+We will use the same one of the input ones.
+You do not need to know it in advance before calling the algorithm.
 Just click on the button in the right-hand size of the text field and you will have a dialog to enter small mathematical formulas, and a list of frequently used values, among them the cellsizes and bounding coordinates of all available layers.